 Dr. Collen Kelly attended The University of Vermont College of Medicine where she also completed her residency.
 During residency, Dr. Kelly was a Resident Coordinator for Spectrum Youth and Family Services Health Clinic where she provided free medical care to homeless and underprivileged children and adolescents.
 Following her residency, Dr. Kelly worked as a primary care pediatrician in Middlebury, VT.
 Dr. Kelly and her husband, Dr. Stuart Braun, relocated to the South Shore in the fall of 2004.
 In 2006, after spending two years at home with her children, Sam and Grace, Dr. Kelly decided it was time to return to the job she loves – primary care pediatrics.
 “Taking care of my own children has made me a better pediatrician,” says Dr. Kelly.
 When not juggling their work schedules, she and her family love to be outside biking, hiking, kayaking, and skiing.

 Jen received her undergraduate nursing degree from University of Massachusetts Amherst.
 After graduation, she worked as a new RN at Boston Medical Center in the Neonatal ICU, taking care of the city’s most fragile babies for over 6 years.
 It is while working as a nurse in the hospital that she decided to transition to the outpatient setting and help children and families stay well outside of the hospital!
 Jen went back for her Masters in Nursing from MGH Institute of Health Professions in Charlestown, MA.
 She is excited to begin her career as a Pediatric Nurse Practitioner at MVPediatrics and join this amazing team of pediatric providers.
-Jen lives in Plymouth with her family and old cat named Zoe, enjoying walks on the beach and long bike rides exploring this beautiful state!
+Jen lives in Plymouth with her husband and daughter, an older cat named Zoe and Hayden the dog.
+Jen and her family enjoy walks on the beach and long bike rides exploring this beautiful state!

 Dr. Marcus Neafsey is originally from the suburbs of Philadelphia, but relocated to New England to study biology and psychology at Boston University.
 After graduating and doing research on schizophrenia for a year at the University of Pennsylvania, he returned to New England to attend the Netter School of Medicine at Quinnipiac University.
 Dr. Neafsey then completed his pediatric residency at Baystate Medical Center in Springfield, MA.
 He has chosen to practice primary care pediatrics because he is passionate about the benefits of preventative medicine and supporting children through their formative years.
 He has particular interests in safe sleep, asthma, and mental health.
 Outside of work he enjoys traveling, trying new foods, and scuba diving.